zzddf656666/zzddf656666/README.md

 ## whoami

 Cybersecurity professional pairing hands-on **offensive security** and **OSINT** with a strong network and systems foundation.
 Recently chained web, container, and Kubernetes flaws to reach a live Amazon EKS cluster's data plane, and built an AI-assisted ransomware detector.
-B.Sc. in Computer Science (Networking & Cybersecurity); **CEH** and **NDE** certified.
+B.Sc. in Computer Science (Networking & Cybersecurity); **CEH** certified.

 I work the full attack chain — web exploitation → RCE → container foothold → **Kubernetes RBAC abuse, lateral movement, and privilege escalation** — and build the defensive tooling to match.